jayc0b0/the_odin_project/README.md

 # the_odin_project
-A collection of things I've done for The Odin Project
+This is a collection of things I've done for The Odin Project.